 This route is pretty easy and straightforward – just plug it into your GPS, and drive!
 There are no ferries to deal with (and no ferry toll to pay).

 Once you pick up your rental car at Sea-Tac, head south towards Tacoma.
 You’ll cross the Tacoma Narrows Bridge and head north on the Hood Canal (do note that the Hood Canal Bridge closes occasionally for boat traffic).
 Eventually, you will connect to Highway 101, which will lead you into the park.

 From Seattle via the Bainbridge Ferry

 Taking the Bainbridge Ferry to get to Olympic National Park takes roughly the same amount of time as taking I-5 and Highway 101.
-And, in my personal opinion, it is the more fun way!
+And, in my personal opinion, it is the more fun way (it’s known as one of the best ferry rides in Seattle)!
 Besides, Washington is known for its ferries (we took several on our trip, during which we also visited San Juan and Whidbey Islands), so you need to experience it at least once in your life!

 Once you pick up your rental car (I recommend booking one on rentalcars.com), you will want to head to the Bainbridge Ferry Terminal in downtown Seattle.
 From here, you’re going to hop on the Bainbridge Ferry.
 The ferry runs fairly frequently – every 50 minutes or so.
 Be sure to check out the ferry schedule to plan your departure.